Phillip Menzel: Career

 Menzel signed his first professional contract with VfL Wolfsburg in 2016.
 In mid-2020, he moved to Austrian club Austria Klagenfurt.
 Menzel made his professional debut for Klagenfurt in the Austrian Football Second League on 4 October 2020, starting in the home match against Floridsdorfer AC, which finished as a 5–0 win.

+On 9 May 2024, Menzel signed with 1.
+FC Saarbrücken in 3.
+Liga.